-How do you know what to look for in lightening treatments and spot correctors?
+How do you know what to look for in lightning treatments and spot correctors?
 What products work best, and what should you avoid?
 By the time you’re finished reading, you will have a better understanding of how to identify the best products.
-Here’s our top do’s and don’t of skin lightening and spot correction.
+Here are our top do’s and don’t of skin lightening and spot correction.

 DO: Look for Vitamin C

 Dermatologists highly recommend Vitamin C for skin health.
 Vitamin C is an important part of overall health, but it also plays a big part in skin lightening or spot treatments.
 It’s primarily used in products that also use Glutathione, an antioxidant.

 Vitamin C primes skin cells for Glutathione to work.
 It is also a great way to combat dark spots by inhibiting an enzyme that produces melanin, the source of dark spots.

 Hydroquinone was a popular ingredient in skin treatments for a while, but recent research suggests that it does more harm than good.
 It has been banned by the UK, though some manufacturers still use it.
 Hydroquinone is an effective lightener – but it has also been linked to cancer, so it is a huge risk.
 When looking for options, try a skin lightening cream with no hydroquinone.